Gustash/react-native-siri-shortcut/README.md

 Link the package:

-`$ react-native link react-native-siri-shortcut && react-native link react-native-siri-shortcuts`
+`$ react-native link react-native-siri-shortcut && react-native link react-native-swift`

 Add these lines to your AppDelegate.m to get shortcut data from a cold-launch.